 True to our mission of cultivating readers and nurturing writers, we believe that children need to be able to see their race, culture, family dynamics, and neighborhoods in the books they read.
-That’s why we started “Books as Mirrors,” a three-to-five year initiative that will provide more than $200,000 worth of new, diverse, and culturally-relevant books to Spartanburg County public elementary school libraries.
+That’s why we started “Books as Mirrors,” a three-year initiative that will provide more than $200,000 worth of new, diverse, and culturally relevant books to Spartanburg County public elementary school libraries.

 Our goal is to ensure that every public elementary school in the county has a plethora of books that reflect their diverse student body.
 As we work to bring Books as Mirrors to all qualifying schools, we will place special importance on “priority schools,” specifically schools with higher numbers of multicultural students, and schools designated as high-poverty schools (public schools where more than 75% of the students are eligible for free or reduced-price lunch.)

-Fundraising is still under way to guarantee the success of the program in Year 1 and beyond.
-If you’re interested in adopting a school, pledging your support for a year, or giving a one-time donation to Books as Mirrors, please contact Anne Waters at anne@hubcity.org, or mail a check (please write Books as Mirrors in the memo line) to:
+Fundraising is still underway to guarantee the success of the program beyond year two.
+If you’re interested in adopting a school, pledging your support for a year, or giving a one-time donation to Books as Mirrors, please contact Julie Jones at juliepjones@hubcity.org or mail a check (please write Books as Mirrors in the memo line) to:

 Hub City Writers Project